mwalton/mwalton-me/content/thoughts/molting.md

 ![[drupat-2.jpg]]
 *Figure 1.
 Trichoptera larva with case, 1980-2000.
 Photographer: Frédéric Delpech.*

 I'm reminded of caddishfly larvae, which (in a natural environment) construct cocoons around their bodies by gluing twigs and rocks together with their saliva.
-The artist [Hubert Duprat](https://www.galerieartconcept.com/en/hubert-duprat-3/) "collaborated" with these tiny creatures by immersing them in a tank filled with flecks of gold, pearls and precious stones from which they happily built their transformative tubes.
+The artist Hubert Duprat[^1],[^2] "collaborated" with these tiny creatures by immersing them in a tank filled with flecks of gold, pearls and precious stones from which they happily built their transformative tubes.

 Like the gilded caddishfly, so too do we carefully collect, curate and glue stickers around the primary hosts of our digital selves.
-I wonder, then, what will *my* aluminum shell prove to be: A vessel of cybernetic transmutation or an [information cocoon](https://www.nature.com/articles/s42256-023-00731-4)?
+I wonder, then, what will *my* aluminum shell prove to be: A vessel of cybernetic transmutation or an information cocoon[^3]?

 ![[caddis-gif-2.gif]]
 *Figure 2: Me, meticulously deciding where to put a silly little sticker on my silly little laptop*